mozilla-services/autograph/signer/contentsignaturepki/README.rst

 The type of this signer is **contentsignaturepki**.

-Unlike the original **contentsignature** signer which was entirely manual, this signer automates the generation of end-entity certificates at regular intervals, and uploads chains to a pre-determined location (typically an S3 bucket).
+Unlike the original **contentsignature** signer which was entirely manual, this signer automates the generation of end-entity certificates at runtime, and uploads chains to a pre-determined location (typically an S3 bucket).

 To achieve this, it makes use of a Postgres database which must be configured